Once a year – for the past 26 years, or so they say – Maralal “town” a Samburu county lying on the edge of the Laikipia plateau comes to life.

 All in all, the Maralal Camel Derby is filled with unexpected fun, frustration and dust – with a few spits here and there.
 Children, adults to various nationalities from all over the world can participate, and “battle” it out over the 10km amateur and 21km semi-professional race.
 The 2km camel triathlon is a fantastic experience, and tests your wit, glamor stance, and consists of a 2km camel race, 5km bike ride and a 3km run.

-Note: With the recent opening of the Isiolo International Airport, guests will have a shorter traveling distance and transport can be arranged through Iconic Journeys, beforehand.
+Note: With the recent opening of the Isiolo International Airport, guests will have a shorter traveling distance and transport can be arranged through IKON, beforehand.

 If you want to be a part of a unique “Out of Africa” experience, then Kenya should be your ideal destination.
 Go beyond the standard Big 5 viewing and experience a safari vacation in Kenya, the place where safari travel originated.

-Explore with Iconic Journeys as your guide and let us help customize your next magical trip through Kenya.
+Explore with IKON as your guide and let us help customize your next magical trip through Kenya.